 People

-figuring out how to use writing and mindfulness to live more fully and helping you do that, too—poet, essayist, teacher, sleep-deprived mother; author of THE FALLS (New American Press, 2020) and FEED (Seven Kitchens Press)
+figuring out how to use writing and mindfulness to live more fully and helping you do that, too—poet, essayist, teacher, author of THE FALLS (New American Press, 2020) and FEED (Seven Kitchens Press)